dtyutyunik/react-express-GA-management-app/README.md

 # react-express-GA-management-app
 ## Introduction
-General Assembly Management system is a user-friendly app for GA admin, instructors and students.
+Bootcamp Startup is a user-friendly app to start up your own bootcamp with your choice of courses and instructors.

 ## Features
 - the landing page includes the school introduction, upcoming courses and user log-in option.
 ### Admin Story